whythawk/ckanext-odata/README.md

 This CKAN extension provides a basic OData 3.0 endpoint for CKAN.

-The endpoint requires data to be help in the CKAN Datastore.
+The endpoint requires data to be held in the CKAN Datastore.

 Copying and License